Kamilcuk/nomad-tools/README.md

   Download specific binary from releases.hashicorp
   Examples:
-      %(prog) nomad ./bin/nomad
+      %(prog) -p 1.7.2 nomad ./bin/nomad
       %(prog) consul ./bin/consul

 Options:
   --verbose
   -p, --pinversion TEXT   Use this version instead of autodetecting latest --os TEXT               Use this operating system instead of host  [default:
                           linux]
+  -a, --arch TEXT         Use this architecture instead of host  [default:
+                          amd64]
-  -a, --arch TEXT        Use this architecture instead of host  [default: amd64] --suffix TEXT          When searching for latest version, only get versions
+  --suffix TEXT           When searching for latest version, only get versions
                           with this suffix
   --ent                   Equal to --suffix=+ent
-  --help                 Show this message and exit.
+  -h, --help              Show this message and exit.
+  --version               Print program version then exit.
+  --autocomplete-info     Print shell completion information.
+  --autocomplete-install  Install shell completion.

 ```